xLightsSequencer/xLights/README.txt

 XLIGHTS/NUTCRACKER RELEASE NOTES:
 --------------------------------
+    -- enh(gil)  Allow easier selection of effect edges.
+Now only half the effect is selected until you cross the midpoint.
     -- bug(gil)  Fix bug that was allowing effect overlaps.
 Occurred when moving effects on the grid when they were displayed in multiple rows.
     -- enh(gil)  Rename Copy Model and Paste Model to Copy Row and Paste Row -- bug(gil)  Fix the sequence length when duration is changed so user doesn't need to delete fseq file.
 Fixes #196 and #442.